-Residential loans by province
+Residential Mortgages by Province

 The Bank originates most of its uninsured RFA Alternative mortgages in Ontario, British Columbia, and Alberta.
 The Bank does not do business in Quebec; however, a small portion of its purchased insured mortgages are located in that province.
 The table below shows a breakdown of the total portfolio by province: